EMFS Choirs Programme

 Saturday 28 October, 12pm-5pm

-If you are not already playing, singing or dancing in this event, drop in throughout the day to hear a rolling programme of early music performed by members of the Early Music Forum of Scotland.
-Viols; Recorders; Edinburgh Renaissance Band; Choirs and more, all in the beautiful surroundings of the new rerurbished St Cecilia's Hall, Niddry Street, Edinburgh.
+If you are not already playing, singing or dancing in this event, here is a chance to experience a variety of early music.
+Drop in throughout the day to hear a rolling programme of early music performed by members of the Early Music Forum of Scotland in the beautiful surroundings of the new refurbished St Cecilia's Hall, Niddry Street, Edinburgh.